 These days it’s not just popping the question that takes thought.
-Now couples are showing off their creativity with just how they ask friends and family to be in the bridal party.
+Now couples are showing off their creativity with just how they ask friends and family to be in the wedding party.
 We’ve got some clever ways to ask bridesmaids to be in your wedding.

 A SCRATCH OFF CARD